-Well, it’s a lot more nerve-wracking experience to anticipate, in advance, five or ten questions about one's life and work.
+Well, it’s amore nerve-wracking experience to anticipate, in advance, five or ten questions about one's life and work.
 Regrettably, I lost the better part of two nights sleep over it.
 At 4:00 a.m. the morning of the interview, I was, in fact, making cue cards for John to hold up, in case I forgot everything short of my name.
 I was therefore appalled that the cameraman (or “lady” in this case) zoomed in on my red-tinged, swollen eyes as an opening shot.
 Aside from pointing out that my eyes generally do not look like miniature cutouts from a National Highway System map, I’d like to make an additional clarification: I’m not currently wearing the many hats described.
 True, I was at one time a psychology professor.
 I was also a Scottish dancer at one time.
 In my one big cameo TV appearance, at age seventeen, I did the sword dance in a fancy dancing kilt and gillies, and I managed not to kick the swords across the studio.

 There’s a difference between is and was.
 Could I handle the demands of a faculty appointment (the hours-long classes and querulous committees, the steady parade of students) while producing a book and launching a related business?
 No more than I could leap from a tall building and fly with a cape.
 I’m not sure how the facts got confused—the confusion did not originate with anything I said—but the whole thing made me sound rather amazing, which may have been the point.

 I very much appreciate being called a hero by the people whose voices I worked hard to capture in my book.
-Stephanie Satchell is a calming, smiling person, who quickly helped me feel more at ease, although, you know, I managed to pepper my comments with “you know” you know.
+Stephanie Satchell is a calming, smiling person, who helped me feel more at ease, although, you know, I managed to pepper my comments with "you know" you know.
 I have one final correction, for the record, and I did say this on camera: I’m not the hero.
 The true heroes are people who live with this disease and do their best in spite of overwhelming, unspeakable challenges.
 It’s not hard to be an All-Weather Friend in this situation, but dementia patients and caregivers nonetheless struggle with social isolation.
 I hope my book helps their friends and relatives understand.
 I hope it keeps people in their lives.